Welcome

 Sifu Ian John McDonough

 Born in Lancashire to a family of Irish heritage in the early 1980s, Sifu Ian's family moved around a few times before settling in Wigan, where he grew up.
 Rugby League was a must growing up, but Martial arts and weight training grew too, with Bruce Lee films being loved from an early age and Arnold Schwarzenegger being another hero.
 Like most kids, he did Karate, but in his early teens, he discovered Thai Boxing at a local gym and Jeet Kune Do.
 Although the other martial arts were excellent fun and very much enjoyed, when one day at the age of 18, his Thai Boxing club moved to another location, he followed.
-He noticed, among the other martial arts sharing the new venue an advert for Wing Chun.
-He was excided at being able to learn the original martial art of Bruce Lee.
-To add to this fantastic discovery was the Wing Chun classes Sifu teaching it, Ian was inspired by Master Tong Liu.
+He noticed, among the other martial arts sharing the new venue, an advert for Wing Chun.
+He was excited about being able to learn the original martial art of Bruce Lee.
+To add to this fantastic discovery was the Wing Chun class's Sifu, teaching it; Ian was inspired by Master Tong Liu.
 Master Tong's personality and ability added to Ian's love of Wing Chun.

 Sifu Ian and Master Tong Liu